shantanusinghal/game-of-life/README.md

     mvn clean package

-This will create a runnable JAR in target directory (eg. target/GameOfLife-1.0-SUPER.jar) that contains all dependencies.
+This will create a runnable JAR suffixed with SUPER in target directory (eg. target/GameOfLife-1.0-SUPER.jar) that contains all dependencies.

 # How to execute